icinganalysis/icinganalysis.github.io/content/Conclusions of the Ice Shapes and Their Effects Thread.md

 the drag due to ice shapes was measured.
 (We will review this data in more detail in the upcoming [Icing Wind Tunnels Test Thread]({filename}Icing Wind Tunnel Test Thread.md)).
 Fortunately, a NACA0012 airfoil was used, as was used in NACA-TR-446.
-There is a fair chord Reynolds number match between this (2.2 to 3.6 x10^6) and NACA-TR-446 (3.1 x10^6).
+There is not a chord Reynolds number match between this (2.2 to 3.6 x10^6) and NACA-TR-446 (3.1 x10^7).
 The data is at an angle of attack of 4 degrees, while the NACA-TR-446 data is at Cl=0.5, which is at approximately 4 degrees angle of attack.

 ![Figure 10 from NASA-TM-83556.
 Effect of total temperature on the ice shape and drag.
 (LWC x V x time) = const,; DVM, 20 micrometer;